-We monitored a total of 16 active nests (i.e., with confirmed flycatcher eggs or nestlings) in 2014 (Table 1).
-We located nine additional nest that were constructed or partially constructed and abandoned by the female prior to confirmation of egg-laying; these nests were not included in nest success calculations or subsequent monitoring activities (e.g. vegetation sampling).
-Twelve females had nine successful nests, producing a total of 18 fledglings (Table 1).
-Three females were successful with their first nest attempt and five were successful with renest attempts following nest failure.
+We monitored a total of 17 active nests (i.e., with confirmed flycatcher eggs or nestlings) in 2015 (Table 1).
+We located four additional nest that were constructed or partially constructed and abandoned by the female prior to confirmation of egg-laying; these nests were not included in nest success calculations or subsequent monitoring activities (e.g. vegetation sampling).
+Seven females had eight successful nests, producing a total of 15 fledglings (Table 1).
+Five females were successful with their first nest attempt and two were successful with renest attempts following nest failure.
 One female, following a successful nest, attempted and successfully fledged a second nest.
+Three females were unable to successfully fledge any young.

-Four of the seven unsuccessful nest attempts (57 %) failed due to nest predation.
-No predator was identified.
-Ten of the 16 total active nests (63 %) were parasitized by Brown-headed Cowbirds; however, only three nests failed due to parasitism (Table 2).
-UDWR personnel removed and replaced or addled cowbird eggs from five active flycatcher nests which reduced flycatcher nest failures due to parasitism and increased overall reproductive success.
-Average daily survival rate of flycatcher nests in 2014 decreased from 2013 but remained high compared to previous years (2009-2012) and represents the second highest survival rate during the past six years of breeding monitoring (Figure 3).
-Based on these data, there was a 58 % probability of a flycatcher nest surviving to fledge at least one young flycatcher (Mayfield survival probability) (Figure 4).
-Apparent nest success was 56 % (active nests which successfully fledged at least one young flycatcher).
-Mayfield survival probability for Yellow Warblers in 2014 was 31 % and apparent nest success was 55 %.
-This represents a dramatic increase in reproductive success for warblers from 2013 values which were 4 % and 13 % respectively.
+Six of the nine unsuccessful nest attempts (66 %) failed due to nest predation.
+No predator was positively identified.
+However, a video camera recording of an active flycatcher nest at Y-Drain Marsh captured footage of an adult Cooper's Hawk (Accipiter cooperii) perching next to and observing a flycatcher nest containing eggs only.
+The hawk left the nest unharmed but we assume that it is a potential nest predator, especially if there are nestlings present.
+Six of the 17 total active nests (35 %) were parasitized by Brown-headed Cowbirds.
+However, three of the nests successfully fledged flycatchers and zero failed directly due to parasitism (Table 2).
+UDWR personnel removed and replaced or addled cowbird eggs from three active flycatcher nests which reduced flycatcher nest failures due to parasitism and increased overall reproductive success.

+In 2015, average daily survival rate for a flycatcher nest was 97.6 % which continued a downward trend since the 2013 breeding season (Figure 4) but remained high compared to previous years (2009-2012).
+There was a 50 % probability of a flycatcher nest surviving to fledge at least one young flycatcher (Mayfield survival probability) in 2015 (Figure 5).
+In 2015, apparent nest success (active nests which successfully fledged at least one young flycatcher) was 47 %.
+Mayfield survival probability for Yellow Warblers in 2015 was 29 % and apparent nest success was 38 %.